PKL Auction 2023, U Mumba: Full Updated Squad, Retained Players List

 By clicking “Accept All Cookies”, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts Cookies Policy.

-PKL Auction 2023, U Mumba: Full Updated Squad, Retained and Unsold Players List, Players Bought
+PKL Auction 2023, U Mumba: Full Updated Squad, Retained, Unsold Players List, Players Bought

 Here's a look at the updated PKL 2023 Full Squad of U Mumba.